 The bizarre singing show, which is based on a South Korean television series, sees famous faces competing to put on the best musical performance.

 However they do so while keeping their identity a secret behind elaborate masks and costumes and having their voices disguised in interviews and VTs.

 Hosted by Joel Dommett, a panel of Rita Ora, Jonathan Ross, Davina McCall and Ken Jeong together with a studio audience vote for their favourite performances all while trying to guess the identity of the singers.

 Each week at least one act is eliminated and has their true identity revealed.

-Meanwhile, according to The Sun newspaper, Joel, Davina, Rita, Jonathan and Ken will all be back.
+It was previously reported by The Sun newspaper that Joel, Davina, Rita, Jonathan and Ken would all be back for the second run.

 The first ever series of The Masked Singer concluded in February with overnight viewing figures of more than 6 million.

 At the end of the eighth and final show Queen Bee was crowned the winner before being unmasked as Girls Aloud's Nicola Roberts.

 They beat Hedgehog in the final, with his identity revealed as comedian and actor Jason Manford.

 Octopus finished in third place, unmasked as super star classical singer Katherine Jenkins